 “Driving home from your office, I could see my wife sitting next to me in the car, not just her hand on the steering wheel.
 There were cows by the side of the road.
 I could even see what color they were.
 My night vision improved, too.“ 57 year old man with retinitis pigmentosa.

 Retinal Protective Therapy (RPT) improves the health and function of the retina in virtually every situation.
 This includes retinal diseases that are inherited.

 “Now I can see the utensils in the kitchen drawer, and not have to feel around for them like I used to.
 I could see and recognize people’s faces at a party.
 I haven’t been able to do that for years.
 The other day, I ran late and was able to drive comfortably at dusk instead of calling someone to come get me.”
-60 year old woman with Stargardt’s.
+60 year old woman with Stargardt’s disease.

 Retinitis pigmentosa results from one of more than 150 possible gene abnormalities that lead to gradual loss of peripheral vision, night vision, and eventually all vision.
 In Stargardt’s disease and Cone Degenerations, the inheritance and gene abnormalities are entirely different.
 In these, blindness is rare; but legal blindness (loss of central vision) is common.